 Telogen Phase

 The telogen phase is a period of rest that the hair enters once it has finished detaching from the scalp.
-This is because your thinning hair will remain on the head for three to five months before a new hair eventually pushes it out.
+This is because your thinning hair will remain on the head for three to five months before new hair eventually pushes it out.

 Exogen Phase